cvolm/maxforlive/README.md

 * Visual representation of chord settings
 * Define up to four different chord types and arrange them in an 8-step pattern
 <br>
-Download latest version: <a href="http://www.maxforlive.com/library/device/3920/nylon-chord-generator">Nylon at maxforlive.com</a>
+More info and download: <a href="http://www.maxforlive.com/library/device/3920/nylon-chord-generator">Nylon</a>
 <br>
 <br>